-2. Conforming to accepted standards of moral behavior: "She was told that she should do the decent thing and to tell the neighbor what happened to his window."
+2. Conforming to accepted standards of moral behavior: Sharon was told that she should do the decent thing and to tell the neighbor what happened to his window.

 4. Etymology: the term decent came ultimately from Latin decere, "to be fitting" or "to be suitable"; close relatives of which have produced decorate, dignity, and from Greek orthodox.
 Its present form of decent was acquired by English, either directly from or via French décent.